Dr. Pennington's curriculum vitae [PDF]

 - B.S.
 K-4 Elementary Education, K-12 Moderate to Severe Disabilities, University of Louisville, 1995

-- Guest Reviewer: Journal of Early Intervention, 2011
+- Editorial Review Board: Journal of Early Intervention

 Honors and Awards

-- Doctoral Fellow in Special Education Leadership Program in Distance Education 2006-2009
+- 2006-2009 Selected as a doctoral fellow in the Special Education Leadership Program in Distance Education

 - Council for Exceptional Children